Transfer-Entropy-Regularized Markov Decision Processes: Problem formulation

-where $r_{t+1}(u_t|x_t)$ is the conditional distribution specified by a predefined ``reference'' policy.
-Unlike the KL control, there is no need to specify a predefined reference policy in the TERMDP formulation \eqref{eqmainprob}, which is a convenient property in many applications.
-Unfortunately, this difference renders \eqref{eqmainprob} nonconvexity as we will observe in Section~\ref{secnonconvex}.
+where $r_{t+1}(u_t|x_t)$ is the conditional distribution specified by a predefined ``reference'' policy. {\updnew Unfortunately, this difference renders \eqref{eqmainprob} nonconvex as we will observe in Section~\ref{secnonconvex}.
+Despite this disadvantage, we emphasize the importance of studying TERMDP as it arises in some practical problems in science and engineering as discussed in Section~\ref{secinterpret}. }